pozil/pub-sub-api-node-client/README.md

-# Node gRPC client for the Salesforce Pub/Sub API
+# Sample Node gRPC client for the Salesforce Pub/Sub API

 **Warning:** as of the Winter '22 release, the Pub/Sub API is currently in pilot.
 The implementation of this project may change once the features are GA.